 Nazarian was just 31 when he bought the Sahara in 2007, at the height of the Vegas real-estate boom.
 To some, the move smacked of hubris.
 But to Nazarian, a casino was the logical extension of a hospitality empire that had exploded in less than a decade to include more than 40 nightclubs, restaurants, and development projects.
 Today SBE owns a sprawling archipelago of brands, from nightclubs like Hyde, Greystone Manor, and the Sayers Club to restaurants like the Bazaar by José Andrés, Katsuya, Cleo, Umami Burger, and 800 Degrees to venerable, money-minting watering holes like the iconic gay bar the Abbey.

 But while Nazarian earned his stripes in nightclubs, what turns him on most is hotels.
 He launched his first new hostelry, the SLS Beverly Hills, in 2008, taking over the bankrupt Le Meridien.
 Then, as now, there was lots of skepticism.
 But after a rocky start, it has become one of the most successful hotels in the city.
 He opened his second SLS in South Beach in 2012, across the street from Ian Schrager's storied Delano, which had been designed by Starck nearly two decades earlier.
 (At the opening, Rumer Willis performed on a stage floating over the pool while videos of giant monkeys were projected on the walls.)
 He plans to open new SLS outposts in Boston, Seattle, Philadelphia, Austin, and Shanghai by the end of 2017.
 He owns a hipster hotel called the Redbury, with branches in Hollywood and South Beach.
 He's launching a chain of upscale gay hotels with the founder of the Abbey, reportedly the top-grossing gay bar in America.
-And at the end of this year, he is taking over a massive, Atlantis-like five-star resort in the Bahamas, called the Baha Mar.
+And at the end of this year he is opening an SLS at the massive Atlantis-like five-star resort in the Bahamas, called the Baha Mar.

 "What he's done is truly spectacular," marvels the director Brett Ratner, a pal of Nazarian's who met him at one of his nightclubs.
 "When I was in Miami a few months ago, he took me on a tour of the SLS there and I was blown away.
 When we met, Sam was just a club guy, a small-businessman.
 But suddenly I turn around and the guy owns the whole entire world."